This post contains affiliate links

 *Remember your vitamins.
 Just because you’re on vacation doesn’t mean you don’t need your daily intake.

 *Think of the random….
 Migraines attack at the worst times!
 Grab your advil.
 Plan for the most inopportune, because that’s what happens while you’re living life.

 If you go to Vegas in the Summer, expect temperatures of 100 degrees +… no joke.
 You’re going to think I’m crazy for saying this, but pack light weight long-sleeved shirts or wispy blouses.
 You will stay cooler without the sun beating down on your arms, and you are more protected.
-Cotton shirts get sweaty and clingy, shorts roll up and create terrible thigh rash.
+Cotton shirts get sweaty and clingy, shorts roll up and create terrible thigh rash, think about these things before you pack.
 A breezy dress with a light cover up will be perfect, pair with a sun hat and sunglasses, perfection.